 Clinical signs of sheep scab include pruritus (often displayed as rubbing against objects, nibbling and head tossing), dermatitis, wool staining and wool loss.
 Severe infections can reduce feed intakes and rapid loss of body condition can occur.
-Many sheep can carry live mites without showing clinical signs, or may develop clinical signs very slowly.
-These subclinically infected animals are still able to infect others, and in some flocks 90% of the sheep can be infected before clinical signs develop.
+Many sheep can carry live mites without showing clinical signs or may develop clinical signs very slowly.
+These subclinically infected animals are still able to infect others before clinical signs develop.
 This can make diagnosis and control of the disease challenging.

-Examination of skin scrape samples from sheep showing suspect clinical signs of sheep scab was offered free of charge in Wales, between 1st April 2022 and 31st March 2023.
+Examination of skin scrape samples from sheep showing suspect clinical signs of sheep scab was offered free of charge in Wales, between 1st April 2023 and 31st March 2024.
 This initiative was funded by the Welsh Government.
-This all-year-round free testing follows similar projects which ran over the winters of 2017/18, 2020/21, and 2021/22 the full reports of which can be read here:
+This is the second year that free testing has been offered all-year-round, following similar projects which ran over the winters of 2017/18, 2020/21, and 2021/22, the full reports of which can be read here:

-- Report into free ectoparasite examination for sheep in Wales, December 2017 to March 2018 - Surveillance report into free ectoparasite examination for sheep scab in Wales, November 2020 to March 2021 - Surveillance report into free ectoparasite examination for sheep scab in Wales, December 2021 to March 2022
+- Report into free ectoparasite examination for sheep in Wales, December 2017 to March 2018 - Surveillance report into free ectoparasite examination for sheep scab in Wales, November 2020 to March 2021 - Surveillance report into free ectoparasite examination for sheep scab in Wales, December 2021 to March 2022 - Surveillance report into free ectoparasite examination for sheep scab in Wales, 1st April 2022 to 31st March 2023